Gavin McInnes

-Gavin Miles McInnes (/məˈkɪnᵻs/; born 17 July 1970) is a Canadian writer, podcaster and far-right commentator and founder of the Proud Boys.
-He is the host of Get Off My Lawn with Gavin McInnes on Censored.TV, which he founded.
-He co-founded Vice magazine in 1994 at the age of 24, and relocated to the United States in 2001.
-In 2016 he founded the Proud Boys, an American far-right neo-fascist organization designated as a terrorist group in Canada and New Zealand.
-McInnes has been described as promoting violence against political opponents, but has claimed that he only has supported political violence in self-defense and that he is not far-right or a supporter of fascism, identifying as "a fiscal conservative and libertarian".
+Gavin Miles McInnes (/məˈkɪnᵻs/; born 17 July 1970) is a Canadian writer, podcaster, far-right commentator and founder of the Proud Boys.
+He is the host of Get Off My Lawn with Gavin McInnes on his website, Compound Censored.
+He co-founded Vice magazine in 1996 and relocated to the United States in 2001.
+In 2016 he founded the Proud Boys, an American far-right militant organization which was designated a terrorist group in Canada and New Zealand after he left the group.
+McInnes has been described as promoting violence against political opponents but has argued that he has only supported political violence in self-defense and that he is not far-right or a supporter of fascism, instead identifying as "a fiscal conservative and libertarian."

-Born to Scottish parents in Hitchin, Hertfordshire, England, McInnes immigrated to Canada as a child.
+Born to Scottish parents in Hertfordshire, England, McInnes emigrated to Canada as a child.
 He graduated from Carleton University in Ottawa before moving to Montreal and co-founding Vice with Suroosh Alvi and Shane Smith.
 He relocated with Vice Media to New York City in 2001.
 During his time at Vice, McInnes was called a leading figure in the New York hipster subculture.
 He holds both Canadian and British citizenship and lives in Larchmont, New York.

-In 2018, McInnes was fired from Blaze Media, and was banned from Twitter, Facebook, and Instagram for violating terms of use related to promoting violent extremist groups and hate speech.
-In June 2020, McInnes's account was suspended from YouTube for violating YouTube's policies concerning hate speech, posting content that was "glorifying [and] inciting violence against another person or group of people."
+In 2018, McInnes was fired from Blaze Media and was banned from Twitter, Facebook, and Instagram for violating terms of use related to promoting violent extremist groups and hate speech.
+In June 2020, McInnes's account was suspended from YouTube for violating YouTube's policies concerning hate speech by posting content that was "glorifying [and] inciting violence against another person or group of people."

 Early life

-Gavin Miles McInnes was born on 17 July 1970 in Hitchin, Hertfordshire, the son of Scottish parents James McInnes, who later became the Vice-President of Operations at Gallium Visual Systems Inc. – a Canadian defence company – and Loraine McInnes, a retired business teacher.
+Gavin Miles McInnes was born on 17 July 1970 in Hitchin, Hertfordshire, England, the son of Scottish parents James McInnes, who later became the Vice-President of Operations at Gallium Visual Systems Inc. – a Canadian defence company – and Loraine McInnes, a retired business teacher.
 His family migrated to Canada when McInnes was four, settling in Ottawa, Ontario.
 He attended Ottawa's Earl of March Secondary School.
 As a teen, McInnes played in an Ottawa punk band called Anal Chinook.
 He graduated from Carleton University.